richardsalbuquerque/SDSS-tutorial/README.md

 # SDSS-tutorial (English)

 ## Overview
-There are over a milion of astronomical objects in the Sloan Digital Sky Survey (SDSS) database, by asking the right question you will be able to select the exatly the object you want, for example: the brightest, less bright or the furthest, all in seconds.
+There are over a million of astronomical objects in the Sloan Digital Sky Survey (SDSS) database, by asking the right question you will be able to select the exactly the object you want, for example: the brightest, less bright or the furthest, all in seconds.

-You need to writte a query to get information in database, but be carefull!
+You need to write a query to get information in the database, but be carefull!
 The wrong query can return Gigabytes of information, you will need to learn about the SQL language to get information from SDSS, this is a common language for working with data.

 ## Importants information

 First, I want to talk about some parameters that we will use to code the algorithm that searches for the filamentary structure.
-Definetively, the redshift is one of the most important parameters, as it gives the imformation about how far away we are.
+Definitely, the redshift is one of the most important parameters, as it gives the information about how far away we are.
 The redshift of a spectrum is in the 'z' column of the specObj table, we need to save it to write the query.

 This job is looking for galaxy to make a density profile, so we need to specify the type of